SeaQL/seaql.github.io/SeaORM/docs/07-relation/02-one-to-many.md

 ```

 Alternatively, the definition can be shortened by the `DeriveRelation` macro,
-where the following is equivalent to the above:
+where the following is equivalent to the `RelationTrait` implementaion above:

 ```rust
 #[derive(Copy, Clone, Debug, EnumIter, DeriveRelation)]